No More Soggy Salads

-Fush thoroughly with water
+Flush thoroughly with water.

-Put the the lid on the spinner
+Put the lid on the spinner.

 Make sure it's on tight and lined up correctly in position.

-Start spinning the salad
+Start spinning the salad.

 Depending on the type of spinner you will either turn the crank, push the plunger button, or pull the cord!
 Spin it for at least 15 seconds or longer.

-Remove your ingredients
+Remove your ingredients.

 Place your freshly spun salad into your salad bowl.
 You can now add additional ingredients such as croutons, bacon bits, seeds, or nuts.

 It dries your greens and herbs to perfection.
 I have recently changed my diet to plant-based, and now my spinner is a necessary kitchen tool, not just a "nice to have."
-A spinner helps to create healthy and delicious salads that are nice and crisp.
+A spinner helps to create healthy and delicious salads that are crisp.